cloudmesh/cloudmesh-manual/docs-source/source/projects/project-mini-ocal.rst

 ===================================

 -  This is a miniproject
--  This project can also be taken as independent study or as part of the Cloud Engineering class however additional work is required as part of another project or miniprojects.
+-  This project can also be taken as an independent study or as part of the Cloud Engineering class however additional work is required as part of another project or miniprojects.